 - You have tried various money-saving hacks.
 Sometimes it works, sometimes it doesn’t.
 That time you tried the ‘no-poo’ movement – wash hair with just baking powder and apple cider vinegar – still haunts you.
 You still don’t like the smell of vinegar after that little experiment.
 Related: 50 Ways to Save Money in Malaysia, From Easy to Impossible

 - Sometimes you wish you’re the kind of person who change hair colour and styles based on whim.
 But those require a lot of money to maintain, so you always dismiss the idea.
 You still like looking at them on Instagram though.

-- You used to wear contacts until you come to term with glasses.
+- You used to wear contacts until you came to term with glasses.
 Eh at least I look smarter, you said.

 - You have a personal best in ‘how many days can I go without spending money in strictly unnecessary things’.

 - You downright LOVE throwing away an empty case after you used up all the product in it.
 Ah, the feeling of money well-spent, right to the last drop…

 - Regardless of your age and gender, you have an Asian auntie’s soul.
 You have a plastic bag full of plastic bags.
 You reuse food tupperware.

 - You like those cute notebooks but you never buy them.
 Why buy if conferences and events always give out notebooks for free?